magikid/Glideservers-website/CONTRIBUTING.md

 [core_link]: https://github.com/GlideServers/Glideservers-website/labels/core

-Light blue labels are for **features**.
+Light blue labels are for **enhancements**.
 These are things that make the website better.

 * <sub>[![enhancement][enhancement]][enhancement_link]</sub>